evadnoob/rustoleum/README.md

 # Modules

+## Storage
+* storage is part configuration, part history, job definition, etc.
+  Storage is implemented as a git repository, local.
+We use git as a version control database.

 * job control / scheduler - command executor

 * logging - agents log, the logs are viewable from any agent or repl.